TheCarsonWest/TheCarsonWest.github.io/test/content/Linear Regression Models.md

 *    $ b $  is the **slope**, which represents the predicted change in  $ y $  for every one-unit increase in  $ x $ .
 *    $ x $  is the value of the explanatory variable.

-For a deeper dive into its calculation, refer to [[Least Squares Regression]].
+For a deeper dive into its calculation, refer to Least Squares Regression.

 ### Interpreting Slope and Y-intercept